gnowoel/gnowoel.github.io/_posts/2015-10-04-running-tasks-sequentially-in-gulp.markdown

 This snippet is extracted from Gulp [source](https://github.com/gulpjs/gulp/blob/47623606afb698f66a4085ad6f73bc7270ad1654/index.js#L9-L12).
 We can find similar code in Orchestrator [source](https://github.com/orchestrator/orchestrator/blob/fa11e5e2cbbf735f321d8c19f29c00b8d46058c4/index.js#L10-L17).

 From Orchestrator, Gulp inherits the task managing methods.
 From EventEmitter, it gains the ability to emit and handle events.
-Under the hood, Gulp emits a `task_stop` event on completion of any task.
-When running a task with dependencies, it will be delayed until all the `task_stop` events from the dependencies have been received.
+Under the hood, Gulp emits a `task_stop` event on completion of a task.
+When running some task with dependencies, it will be delayed until all the `task_stop` events from the dependencies have been received.

 The [`run-sequence`](https://www.npmjs.com/package/run-sequence) plugin provides a clean solution to serializing tasks by intercepting the `task_stop` events.
-If task `a` depends on task `b`, it specifically runs `a` when the `task_stop` event from `b` has arrived.
+If task `a` depends on task `b`, it will run `a` when the `task_stop` event from `b` has arrived.
+What it does is basically splitting dependencies and running them one by one.
+We could simulate this behavior by defining tasks on their own, without dependencies, and then run them manually in order:

+    $ gulp c
+    $ gulp b
+    $ gulp a
+    $ gulp

-We can rewrite the previous example with `run-sequence`:
+Let's rewrite the previous example with `run-sequence`:

 {% highlight javascript %}
 var gulp = require('gulp');